Ferohers/bash_loading_animations/README.md

 Run the provided script `bash_loading_animations.demo` to quickly visualise the available animations.

-## Add support for loading animations to your script
+## Add support for loading animations to your script...

 Put these lines at the top of your script: